jreisinger/docs/data/notes/Go/ultimate-go-programming.md

 * 70 - 80% test coverage
 * ask what can change, from technical and business perspective, and refactor the code to be able to handle that change

-Hints:

-* solve one problem at a time, don't be overwhelmed by everything

 Steps:

 1. Identify problems to solve
-2. Write a little code
+2. Write a little code at primitive/low/high level
-3. Write tests
+3. Write tests at primitive/low/high level
 4. Refactor for change
 5. Refactor for simplicity, consistency, readibility